geomarker-io/st_pm_hex/README.md

 ### missing data

 - `nei_nonroad`, `nei_onroad`, `nei_nonpoint`, and `nei_event` values could be missing for earlier years
+- there are a handful of missing `nlcd` and `narr` values, which are present in the sources
 - `aod` is missing in most places
 - will not be imputed because grf handles them by using them in splits (just like we did for cincy aod model, but automatically)
 - https://grf-labs.github.io/grf/REFERENCE.html#missing-values